its-a-unixsystem/monitor/README.md

 1. create a topic (eg. 'monitor') on the kafka system.
 Depending on your expected amount of checks you might want to adjust the amount of partitions:
 `bin/kafka-topics --bootstrap-server $SERVER --create --topic monitor --replication-factor 1 --partitions 2`
 1. create the database.
 You can either install the database migration tool [squitch](sqitch.org/) and use the supplied squitch files via: `sqitch deploy` or create the table manually, by running:
-`psql -U $USER -d monitor -a -f deploy/checks.sql`
+`psql -U $USER -d monitor -a -f deploy/appschema.sql; psql -U $USER -d monitor -a -f deploy/checks.sql`
 1. start the consumer via `python3 consumtodb.py` and on another console / system the checker via `python3 checker.py`

 # Long-term Setup